BaldLab/Corvino_etal_2024_EJI/README.md

 - Data acquired was transcript expression, ADT (antibody expression), and TCRA & B sequences
 - This analysis uses just Transcript and TCR data

-# Message to Thomas Watkins
-- I have annotated bits of code with @Thomas: please read
-- for all analysis even bash/python could you please save a .txt file with the commands called and upload to repo, best for collaborative working etc and reproducibility
+# Outstanding tasks
+- Track clonotypes - for each cluster in US do clones increase/decrease and/or move between clusters

 # scTCRseq tasks
 - Estimate epitope specificities with vdjdb tools
 - GLIPH analysis - note there is now a Gliph V2 algorithm
 - GLIPH visualisation
 - Logo TCR motif generation
-- Rarefacation analysis across clusters - cumulative diversity vs. clonotypeID

 # scRNAseq tasks
 - Transcription factor network analysis
 - Establish a signature for TypeI-IFN cluster
 - Apply TypeI-IFN signature to other TIL datasets and look for presence/absence of these cells across HNSCC and other cancer entities
-- Velocity analysis - semi-started this
+- Velocity analysis